Alvin Stardust: Alvin Stardust

 Jewry disappeared from the spotlight for a decade after the break-up of the Fentones, working in music management and performing at small venues with his first wife Iris Caldwell, the sister of Rory Storm.
 During the early 1970s, however, he acquired a new persona, Alvin Stardust, cashing in on the glam rock bandwagon.
 Alvin Stardust was clearly a reference to Ziggy Stardust, a David Bowie character based on the rocker Vince Taylor.
 His new name was given to him by Peter Shelley, the co-founder (with Michael Levy) of Magnet Records.
-Shelley originated the persona of Alvin Stardust, writing, recording and singing the first Stardust single, "My Coo Ca Choo", in 1973.
+Shelley had originated the persona of Alvin Stardust, writing, recording and singing the first Stardust single, "My Coo Ca Choo", in 1973.

 Shelley had originally appeared on Lift Off with Ayshea in 1973 as Alvin Stardust, dressed up in a clown costume.
 Shelley, however, had no interest in performing live or making public appearances, so even as "My Coo Ca Choo" was climbing the charts, he was on the lookout for someone to take over the role of Alvin Stardust.
 Hal Carter, Jewry's manager, suggested his client as a substitute.
 Jewry took over as Stardust in time to lip-synch "My Coo Ca Choo" on its first Top of the Pops appearance.
 The new Alvin Stardust character look had sideburns and a black leather outfit.

 All further Alvin Stardust records were sung by Jewry.
 Stardust had further chart successes with the hits "Jealous Mind" (UK No. 1), "You, You, You", "Red Dress" and "Good Love Can Never Die".
 In total, he amassed seven Top Ten entries, in a chart span lasting almost 25 years.

 Stardust was part of the Green Cross Code road safety campaign Children's Heroes (1976), which saw him instructing children to look both ways before they crossed the road.

 "Pretend" was a hit in the United Kingdom in 1981, reaching number four in the UK Singles Chart.
 It reached number one in the Dutch Top 40 in November 1981.
 The song was also successful in Portugal in 1983.